Do Your Eyeglasses Really Come From a Mega Corporation?

-Last year, Cascadia Eye stopped playing by those rules entirely.
+In 2015, Cascadia Eye stopped playing by those rules entirely.
 Inspired by other independent stores like Eyes on Fremont in Seattle, our optical shops have been transitioning nearly all our brands to ones that are designed and created completely independent of Luxottica.
-In fact, I wrote a blog post about it at that time — the decision to go independent even inspired our doctors to change the name of our practice!
+In fact, I wrote a blog post about it — the decision to go independent even inspired our doctors to change the name of our practice!

 Most importantly, Cascadia Eye is not controlled by Luxottica.

 And even more changes are in the works.
 Our CEO and administrator, Sheri, wanted to address the valid points raised by the above video, and show what we are doing about them, now and in the future.